mohsenoid/Android-Interview-Questions/JAVA.md

    - ##### HashMap

-     Like Hashtable it also accepts key value pair.
+     Like Hashtable it also accepts key-value pairs.

      - It allows null for both key and value.
      - HashMap does not maintain insertion order.
 The order is defined by the Hash function.